HariChandana2000/Weather-API/README.md

 ## Setting API KEYS

-Create .env file in the root folder of the project and these lines.
+1. Create .env file in the root folder of the project and these lines.
 API_KEY - for openweather api
+2. add the .env path to .gitignore file upon once initiating the git repo in the local system.

 ```sh
 API_KEY="xxxxxxxxxxxxxxxxxx"